Liquidity ratios: types, formulas and how to use them

 The cash ratio:

-• it doesn't take into account how long-term credit with suppliers or accounts receivables cycles affect cash on hand
+- It doesn't account for how long-term credit with suppliers or accounts receivable cycles affect cash on hand

-• it doesn't take into consideration long-term expenses or challenges
+- It doesn't consider long-term expenses or challenges

 Using liquidity ratios in your business

-Whichever liquidity ratio you choose, calculate it once a month.
-Try to do this at the same time each month, because the numbers can change depending on where your business is in its billing cycle.
-Focus on how the ratio is trending over time, not just the result in one month.
+Calculate monthly: Choose your preferred liquidity ratio and calculate it at the same time each month.
+Numbers can change depending on where your business is in its billing cycle.

 How to improve your liquidity ratios